Tsinghua University Press

 Tsinghua University Press (TUP; 清华大学出版社) is the publishing house of Tsinghua University in Beijing, China.
 It was established in June 1980.

 According to Publishers Weekly in 2015, TUP releases "3,000 new titles and 20 journals" annually.

+Since 2022, the SciOpen publishing platform, provides free access to TUP journals.

 Books

 The following books have been published by Tsinghua University Press: